fjlj/BackgroundHotkeyThing/README.md

 Allow pausing/favoriting/saving favorites.

-Two cycle modes: Normal(All photos filtered by NSFW mode)/Only Favorites.
+Two cycle modes: Normal(All photos filtered by NSFW mode)/Only Favorites(also filtered by NSFW mode).

 Three NSFW modes: Off, Combined, Only NSFW folder.